Walking dog at night — is it safe?

 - They have a tapetum behind the retina, which reflects light back again, so technically they see twice as bright

-For those reasons don’t take anything for granted.
+For those reasons don’t take anything for granted when walking your dog in the dark.
 Your dog may spot something you don’t and rush away in search of it.
 It’s often those unexpected bursts of speed that lead to an accident.